Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 ## ![gitblit-logo](images/gitblit.png) <span>GitBlit &mdash; Clone the Repository</span>

-We'll be making some small changes to the code in our repository, so you need to make a clone to your own computer.
+We'll be making some small changes to some files in our repository, so you need to make a clone to your own computer.

   - On the overview screen of our repository&ensp;`OrdinaJTech/fordintysa-ci`&ensp;you'll find the attribute **repositorie url**.<br/>
     <small/>The quickest way to copy the url is to click on the ![](images/gb_copyurl.png) icon between the words `.git` and `RW+`.</small>
   - Use your favorite tool to make a clone of the repository.
   - Test whether the code compiles and all unit tests pass by executing&ensp;`mvn clean test`

+<small>NB: this workshop is about Continuous Integration.
+You may import this project in your IDE (Netbeans, Eclipse, IntelliJ)
+but you should be able to do without, and just use a plain text editor.
+And ofcourse a Git client...</small>

 ## ![gitblit-logo](images/gitblit.png) <span>Push a commit to GitBlit</span>

+Let's test whether you can push a change to your own Gitblit server:

   - Change something in the `readme.md` file in your local repository.
   - **Commit** the change.